ansys/pyacp/doc/source/user_guide/howto/launch_configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To switch between the launch modes, you can specify the ``launch_mode`` argument
-when calling :func:`.launch_acp`.
+when calling the :func:`.launch_acp` function.
 Note that the selected launch mode must already
-be configured with ``ansys-launcher``.
+be configured with the ``ansys-launcher`` tool.

 .. testcode::